The International Cat Association

 The International Cat Association (TICA) is considered the world's largest genetic cat registry.
 Originally a North American organization, it now has a worldwide presence.
 The organization has a genetic registry for pedigreed and household pet cats and is one of the world's largest sanctioning bodies for cat shows.
+TICA is one of the nine members of the World Cat Congress, making it one of the major and reputable cat registries for pedigree registration of cat breeds worldwide.